4GeeksAcademy/master-python-programming-exercises/exercises/007-hours_and_minutes/README.md

-# `08` Hours and Minutes
+# `007` Hours and Minutes

-In this exercise we are going to suppose that it is midnight, we want that with the function `hours_minutes` that we have provided for you tell us how much time has passed since then with the seconds that are introduced as parameter.
+In this exercise we are going to suppose that it is midnight, we want that with the function `hours_minutes` that we have provided to you, you were able to tell us how much time has passed since then with the seconds that are introduced as parameter.

 ## 📝 Instructions: